KenRLi/KenRLi/README.md

-\[Banner\]\*
+\[Banner Placeholder\]\*

 ## Greetings 👋
 My name is Ken and I am a recent computer science graduate from the University of Alberta.
 I am currently focusing on desktop application and video game development; however, I also have experience in web and mobile application development.
-I also have basic understand in artificial intelligence (machine learning, reinforcement learning, neural networks, image recognition).
+I also have basic understand in artificial intelligence (machine learning, reinforcement learning, neural networks, and image recognition).

-My hobbies include: photography 📷, graphic design 🎨, and video production 📹.
+My hobbies include: Photography 📷, Graphic Design 🎨, and Video Production 📹.

 ## Current Projects
 * Redesigning my website